AlphaPulldown¶

 Example¶

-The workflow in AlphaPulldown is divided into two steps: a First step for doing alignements which runs purely on CPUs, and a Second step for the prediction of structures which runs on GPUs.
+The workflow in AlphaPulldown is divided into two steps: a First step for doing alignments which runs purely on CPUs, and a Second step for the prediction of structures which runs on GPUs.

 Use your project directory (for instance /proj/nobackup/folder-for-alphapulldown